-Rich and fudgy one bowl gluten free brownies loaded with fresh raspberries.
+Rich and fudgy one bowl gluten-free brownies loaded with fresh raspberries.
 Crispy outer edges and a soft, chewy and kinda gooey middle.
 These brownies will make everyone happy.

-When I started Weight Watchers a couple of months ago, I thought that I would never be able to eat another brownie again!
 And I can pretty much bet that anytime you thought about giving a healthy eating a try, you thought that you would have to do the same.
-Well today we’re busing the myth that you can’t indulge while eating healthy, eating to lose weight or any other kind of positive lifestyle change that you’re trying to make.
+Well, today we're busing the myth that you can't indulge while eating healthy, eating to lose weight or any other kind of positive lifestyle change that you're trying to make.

-And let’s get real.
-We’re all just pretty excited that we can eat healthy and eat brownies and with these gluten free brownies they’re the same thing!
+And let's get real.
+We're all just pretty excited that we can eat healthily and eat brownies.
+At the same time!
+And with these gluten-free brownies, they're the same thing!

 One bowl Gluten Free Brownies